DataDog/documentation/content/en/account_management/org_settings.md

 ### Safety Center

-The **Safety Center** page contains security alerts, warnings and recommendations to review in your organization.
+The **Safety Center** page contains security alerts, warnings, and recommendations to review in your organization.
 You can also set **Security Contacts** to receive security notifications for your organization by clicking **Configuration**, entering up to 2 email addresses, then clicking the **Save** button.

 ### Public sharing